Help a billion children, and students and adults, learn to read English better, with our Thor interactive mobile app.

 This explains the focus and enjoyment by the student users.
 Everyone can relate to the interactive nature of this learning.

 Thor is cost-effective, too.
 In developed countries, effective coaching by a teacher would cost hundreds of dollars per year per student.
 Even in less developed countries, a teacher would cost $100 per year.
-The Thor reading system is available for less than $5 per year per student.
+We offer the Thor reading lessons to anyone, for $9 per year or less.

 The lessons composing the Thor reading system were created by Thorwald Esbensen.
 His career as a teacher and administrator was long and distinguished.